catmorbid/cybergod-mkdocs/docs/systems/core-mechanics.md

 Usage Dice are used to measure consumption of various resources such as **Ammo**, **Stress** or personal **Resources**.

 Usage Dice are measured with a die (D6, D8, D10 or D12).
-When checking usage you must roll dice equal to current level of usage (consumption), and if any dice roll a 1, you **fail**, otherwise you **succeed** and mark down a new tick on the appropriate usage tracker.
+When checking usage you must roll dice equal to current level of usage (consumption), and if any dice equal or less than the *Consumption Rate* value (default 2), you **fail**, otherwise you **succeed** and mark down a new tick on the appropriate usage tracker.
 Future usage checks are more difficult after each success: You always roll the previous usage as well, making failure ever more likely.

 Consequences of failure depend on the measured usage:
-- **Ammo**: You run out of ammo and must spend a Reload
+- **Ammo**: You run out of ammo and must spend a Reload. but usage is cleared.
 - **Stress**: You suffer from mental breakdown
 - **Resources** (RP, QC or Influence): You must reduce the usage dice by one step or forfeit the transaction.